Things to Do in the Peak District, Matlock, Wirksworth and Buxton

 Buxton

-In a town whose history is shaped by water, The Buxton Crescent Experience is a boutique attraction that reveals the story of a special spa town, the renowned water and recent restoration of the Crescent building.
-For centuries Buxton has been a place where people have sought the water cure and within this Grade I listed building you will encounter visitors from a period spanning more than 10,000 years who have travelled to the town to drink and bathe in our thermal mineral water.
+Step back in time and immerse yourself in the fascinating story of Buxton with a visit to The Buxton Crescent Experience.
+A multimedia visitor attraction that brings to life the rich and unique history of a special spa town and its renowned mineral spring, St. Ann’s Well.
+For centuries Buxton has been a place where people have sought the miracle water cure and within the beautiful Grade-I listed Crescent you will encounter visitors from a period spanning more than 10,000 years who have travelled to the town to drink and bathe in the thermal mineral water.

-Follow rainwater on a 5,000 year journey through the Peak District hills and find out why it emerges warm from the natural springs beneath the Crescent, you can even bottle some straight from source and take it home with you!
+During the fun and fact-filled experience you can take a virtual reality hot-air balloon ride above the town during its Georgian heyday and have your ailments cured by an 18th century apothecary.
+Follow rainwater on a 5,000 year journey through the Peak District hills and find out why it emerges warm from the natural springs beneath the Crescent, you can even bottle some straight from source and take it home with you.

 Call: 01298 214577